Record arrivals see migrant Channel crossings top 12,000 for year so far

 The tally of crossings since Rishi Sunak, who pledged to “stop the boats”, became Prime Minister in October that year is almost 50,000, now standing at 49,376.

-Shadow immigration minister Stephen Kinnock accused Mr Sunak of presiding over a failure to curb the numbers which was “far from stopping the boats” and insisted Labour had a “comprehensive plan” to tackle Channel crossings.
+Shadow immigration minister Stephen Kinnock accused Mr Sunak of presiding over a failure to curb the numbers which is “far from stopping the boats” and insisted Labour has a “comprehensive plan” to tackle Channel crossings.

 The figures also prompted repeat calls from charities for an overhaul of asylum policies.